MGHollander/strava-bulk-edit/README.md

 ## Feedback

 Please feel free to give feedback, share ideas or report bugs.
-Send me an email at [marchollander@gmail.com](mailto:marchollander@gmail.com) or [add an issue to the repository](https://github.com/MGHollander/strava-bulk-edit/issues).
+Email me at [marchollander@gmail.com](mailto:marchollander@gmail.com) or [add an issue to the repository](https://github.com/MGHollander/strava-bulk-edit/issues).